 The Flood Insurance Rate Maps were mapped about 20 years ago using the data that was available at the time.
 The FEMA Flood Map Modernization Project is converting the paper FIRMs to digital format using current topographical information.
 The result of the conversion will be changes to the floodplain delineations.
 For more information visit the state Department of Ecology's website.
 The new maps are referred to as "Digital Flood Insurance Rate Maps" (DFIRM).

-If you believe your property has been incorrectly identified by FEMA as a Flood Hazard Area, click here for instructions to request a change.
-FEMA's Floodplain Management Guidebook also contains helpful information about this topic.
-To find out the status of a change request, click here.
+If you believe your property has been incorrectly identified by FEMA as a Flood Hazard Area, please visit FEMA's Floodplain Management Guidebook which ontains helpful information about this topic.

 FEMA Flood Insurance Study